-For any organization today, there are plenty of vulnerabilities.
-Knowing where and how vulnerabilities can exist, you can start to get ahead of them.
-So, let’s look at the 5 most important types of vulnerabilities.
+For any organization today, there are plenty of vulnerabilities, both known and unknown.
+By knowing where and how vulnerabilities can exist, you can get ahead of them.
+So, in this article, we'll look at the six most common, or important, types of vulnerabilities.
+First, let's set the stage with some clarity around threats, vulnerabilities, and exploits.

-Considering the distributed, vast and data-driven nature of technology systems in an enterprise IT environment, many business organizations employ automated vulnerability management solutions to defend against cyber threats.
+Considering the incredibly vast and distributed nature of technology systems in an enterprise IT environment, many business organizations employ automated vulnerability management solutions to defend against cyberthreats.
 The process typically involves:

 For this article, we’ll focus on the first phase of the vulnerability assessment and management process — discover — by understanding different types of vulnerabilities that may exist within a business.